chrisjbillington/agilent_ion_pump_pressure_logger/README.md

 The script is configured to log channels 1 and 2, and assumes the ion pump controller is connected via a USB to serial adapter on on /dev/ttyUSB0.

-There is no configuration, if you want to log different channels or us a different serial port, manually modify the script to do so.
+There is no configuration, if you want to log different channels or use a different serial port, manually modify the script to do so.

 This code is Python 2 and Python 3 compatible, requires the `pyserial` library, and has